If you are looking to increase your school district’s bandwidth but are in the middle of a contract, you might still be able to upgrade.

 3. Find competitive pricing on Compare & Connect K-12

-Researching your district’s bandwidth speed and pricing compared to other districts can help you understand the competitive landscape in your region.
-This will help you benchmark where you should be, and give you a much stronger foundation on which to base the discussion with your service provider.
+Researching your district’s bandwidth speed and pricing compared to other districts can help you understand the regional competitive landscape.
+This can help you benchmark your district and provide a strong foundation to start the discussion with your service provider.

 4. Share your digital learning plans with your provider